Descent098/pyerewolf/README.md

 There are a few dependencies you will need to use to get started developing:

 ```
 pytest 		   # Used to run the test code in the tests directory
 mkdocs		   # Used to create HTML versions of the markdown docs in the docs directory
+mkdocs-gitbook # The theme being used for user documentation
 ```

 Just go through and run ```pip install <name>``` or ```sudo pip3 install <name>```.
 These dependencies will help you to automate documentation creation, and testing.